 8. Saturday Market

 Namche Bazaar offers the cheapest option for purchasing any trekking or climbing gear you might have missed out.
-As the name implicates, Saturday market offers variety of climbing equipments every morning on Saturday.
-It also attracts a variety of traders from all over Tibet and the local areas to sell goods like soap, butter, vegetables and other products of the region.
+As the name implicates, Saturday market offers a variety of climbing types of equipment every morning on Saturday.
+It also attracts a variety of traders from all over Tibet and the local areas to sell goods like soap, butter, vegetables, and other products of the region.

 9. Syangboche Airport

 On a hill overlooking Namche Bazaar is the Syangboche Airport, an unpaved airstrip which is not licensed for commercial operations and has few facilities.
 There are no scheduled services and most of the aircraft landing and departing at Syangboche are helicopters and STOL aircraft (short take-off and landing) making chartered flights from Kathmandu or Lukla.

 On October 1985, former President of the US, Jimmy Carter, along with his wife, Rosalynn visited Namche Bazaar on a personal chopper of the then king, Lt.
 Birendra Bikram Shah Dev.